 - Uniform and Sports kit all items named

 - Dark-coloured rucksack for school books

 - Sports bag (see kit bags section of this handbook)

 - Zip-fastened pencil case with selection of pens and pencils

 - Eraser, pencil sharpener, solid glue stick, pair of scissors

 - Maths set containing ruler, protractor, set square and pair of compasses

 - Solar-powered Casio fx-85GTCW calculator

 - A simple basic wristwatch (no smart watches)

 - Combination padlock for sports bag

 - Combination padlock for locker

-- Reading book
+- · Reading book

 - Water bottle

-Calculators - Casio fx-85GTCW
+Calculators - Casio fy-85GTCW

 All pupils require their own calculator to use in Mathematics lessons and for school and public examinations.
 Any scientific calculator will do and there is no need to have a more advanced calculator than is required.
-We currently favour the Casio Natural-VPAM models as these allow pupils to enter an expression into the calculator so that it appears as it would if written down on paper.
-This is a significant step forward in calculator technology and most pupils find it very helpful.
+We currently favour the Casio Natural-VPAM models as these allow pupils to enter an expression into the calculator so that it appears as it would if written down on paper; most pupils find this very helpful.